One surgeon’s perspective of physician preference items.

 The good news for contracting professionals is that more physicians today are aware of the need to contain hospital costs.
 “I think everyone is doing a good job of trying to cut costs,” says Matayoshi.
 “Everyone appears to understand that the cost of products is too high.
 When doctors are more involved in cost containment [through value analysis teams], I think they feel a stronger commitment to their institution.”
 And, being very data driven, when doctors see how their choice of products affects the hospital’s bottom line, they are more likely to work with supply chain managers, he adds.

 Still, “physicians as a group are very individualistic,” he continues.
 “They like to drive things themselves.”
 That’s why, with regard to physician preference items, doctors often prefer following a payment capitation model, which imposes price ceilings for particular items, rather than a formulary model, which limits the number of manufacturers from which physicians can choose PPI devices.
-“The cap model gives doctors more flexibility to choose [products] they believe are best for their patients.”
+“The cap model gives doctors more flexibility to choose

 However, some physicians may not realize that the payment cap model can be very difficult for supply chain directors to manage.
 “The higher the complexity of a product line, such as a spine implant, which uses many small materials, the harder it is to categorize and price items,” says Matayoshi.
 The hospital is capping its risk, while allowing for a lot of variability up front.